Eviction Process Flow Chart Notes

-The initial court date is called the “return date.”
-In non-legalese, it is the initial court date, initial show up date, or first appearance date.
-When an eviction lawsuit is filed, the tenant gets notified of the lawsuit when a Summons is served on the tenant.
-The return date is the date set forth in the Summons by which the Tenant must Answer (contest the eviction) or be subject to default.
-You do not appear at the return date.
-We appear on your behalf and we either default the tenant, settle the case, or the case gets set for trial because the tenant filed an Answer.
-See #6 below.
+The initial court date is called the Return Date.
+When an eviction lawsuit is filed, the tenant is notified of the lawsuit when they are served a Summons.
+The Return Date is the date in the Summons by which the Tenant must Answer (contest the eviction) or be subject to a default judgment.
+Landlords do not appear at the return date; TS’ attorneys appear on your behalf and will ask for the default judgment or settle the case, or the case will be set for trial if the tenant filed an Answer.
+See #7 below.

 Note #2: Entry of Default Judgment

-Pursuant to state statute (as amended by SB-173 in the 2021 Regular General Assembly Session), a court may not enter a default judgment against a tenant prior to close of business on the Return Date.
-This means that if the Return Date is October 28 and the tenant fails to appear, the court may not enter judgment until October 29.
-As a practical matter, almost all courts enter judgments much later than the next day.
-For example, Jefferson, Arapahoe, and El Paso counties all have standing orders that eviction files are not reviewed for 48 hours after the return date.
-This means that default judgments in these counties do not enter for at least 48 hours after the return date and time.
-While other counties may not have standing orders, they can and do take several days to enter default judgments.
+Pursuant to state statute, as amended by SB21-173 in 2021, a court may not enter a default judgment against a tenant prior to the close of business on the Return Date (e.g. if the Return Date is October 28 and the tenant fails to appear, the court may not enter judgment until October 29).
+In actual practice, almost all courts enter judgments much later than the next day.
+Currently, Jefferson, Arapahoe, and El Paso counties all have standing orders not to review eviction files until 48 hours after the Return Date.
+This means that default judgments in these counties do not enter for at least 48 hours after the Return Date and time.
+While other counties may not have standing orders, they can and do take several days to enter default judgments for other reasons.
 During the COVID-19 pandemic, some courts took weeks to enter judgment.
 As the process normalizes, a good rule of thumb is that a court will enter a default judgment for possession 3 to 5 days after the return date.

 Note #3: Tenant Fails to Cure or Voluntarily Vacate (Move)

-After defaulting, if a tenant fails to cure or move, the landlord will need to have the tenant physically removed from the property so that the landlord can be restored to possession of the property.
-Once the landlord has a judgment for possession, the first step to physically remove the tenant is to apply to the court for and obtain a writ of restitution (commonly known as a “writ”).
+After default, and if a tenant fails to cure or move, the landlord will need to have the tenant physically removed from the property so that the landlord can retake possession of the property.
+Once the landlord has a judgment for possession, the first step to physically remove the tenant is to apply to the court for, and obtain, a writ of restitution (commonly known as a “writ”).
 A writ is a court order commanding a county sheriff to remove a tenant and restore the landlord.
 The clerk of the court issues writs.
 By law, the clerk cannot issue a writ until 48 hours after the court has entered a judgment for possession.
 Even though we submit writs to the clerk prior to the 48 hours, clerks may take several days to issue a writ.

 Note #4: Sheriff’s Physical Eviction